eteleieto/garnet-notebook/content/Fermentation Workshop.md

 ![](https://lh3.googleusercontent.com/pw/AP1GczOc-yiYmV6OGBIZkzC-2P08z86QWvY7ffJdxWbcZBmN1mhXrwFvgOlXSr8-CSWBwnq0WfjgMCt-ug1C8r-w-1SH0KI-PmO5Z7ZRtdxnZRGQxpkSlNW8ioqb-hJkamXxprCoxmYtC9q8_uyOmw1zHdyR=w1564-h1174-s-no-gm?authuser=0)

 At the space, we organized the room into a classroom, farmer's market, and lab.

 ![](https://lh3.googleusercontent.com/pw/AP1GczMBMMAEZK5KZI6FfuuYVMafGhG6qATuBQNc2Oo8vSEZGyGjJ9WVsRsCXBcfPTJGwn98L_8vx_z121GmE5L79KotV2YBy_xTolemm15jzxNdQSjxubZfWGiuxHnueINDRjDZB6KowA-cWd0EyLDBzeXeTw=w1348-h1798-s-no-gm?authuser=0)

 Participants flipped through our fermentation library, from [[The Noma Guide to Fermentation]] to [[Sandor Katz]]'s [[Wild Fermentation]] and [[Pascal Baudar]]'s [[Wildcrafted Fermentation]].

 As a baseline, we asked what people think of when they hear the word "ferment".
-Here is what they said
+Here is what they said:
 1. Patience
 2. Tomato
 3. Gut Health